Dynamical heterogeneity in active glasses is inherently different from its equilibrium behavior: Results

-Having discussed the non-trivial effects of activity on the higher order correlation functions like $\chi_4(t)$, we now turn our focus to compute the dynamic length scale, $\xi_D$, associated with DH itself.
-Reliable estimate of $\xi_D$ in model active glassy systems is rare \cite{ghoshal2020}; in this work, we compute and compare $\xi_D$ via three different methods - (i) finite size block scaling of $\chi_4$, (ii) block analysis of van Hove function and (iii) spatial correlation of displacements at structural relaxation time (see SM for further details): the agreement among them shows reliability of our results.
-We have used the method of block analysis that is developed to study the growing dynamical correlations in equilibrium supercooled liquids in \cite{saurish2017,bhanu2018}.
-The simplicity and the novelty of the method makes it immediately useful for our current study as we need to compute $\xi_D$ not only as a function of $T$ but also as a function of changing $f_0$.
-Block analysis made it much easier for us to do these measurements for different values of $f_0$ with much less computational difficulty.
-Briefly, in block analysis method, a somewhat bigger system size with linear size $L$ is simulated at the desired state points and then the whole system is divided into smaller blocks of length $L_B = L/n$, where $n$ is the number of blocks chosen, as schematically shown in Fig. \ref{lengthscale}(a).
-We typically choose largest blocks to have the linear size $L/3$, to ensure that other boundary effects do not influence the results.
-It is important to note that in this analysis, the blocks can be thought of in a Grand-Canonical ensemble, thus ensuring all possible fluctuations {\it e.g.} number of particles, density, and, $T$ contribute in $\chi_4(t)$ properly \cite{saurish2017,flenner2010}.
-Now, the dynamic susceptibility is computed for each such blocks as
+Having discussed the non-trivial effects of activity on the DH, we now compute the dynamic length scale, $\xi_D$, associated with DH itself.
+Reliable estimates of $\xi_D$ in model active glassy systems are rare \cite{ghoshal2020}; in this work, we compute and compare $\xi_D$ via four different procedures - (i) finite size block analysis scaling of $\chi_4$, (ii) block analysis of van Hove function, (iii) spatial correlation of displacements at structural relaxation time, and (iv) via the wave vector ($q$) dependence of four-point structure factor, $S_4(q,t)$.
+The first two procedures use the method of block analysis following Refs. \cite{saurish2017,bhanu2018}.
+The simplicity and computational efficiency of the method make it immediately useful for our current study as we must compute $\xi_D$ not only as a function of $T$ but also as a function of $f_0$.
+The excellent agreement of the results from the four methods shows the reliability of our results.